anderspitman/awesome-tunneling/README.md

 * [tnnlink](https://github.com/LiljebergXYZ/tnnlink) [![tnnlink github stars badge](https://img.shields.io/github/stars/LiljebergXYZ/tnnlink?style=flat)](https://github.com/LiljebergXYZ/tnnlink/stargazers) - SSH-based.
 Golang.
 Not maintained.
 * [Telebit](https://telebit.cloud/) - Written in JS.
 [Code](https://git.coolaj86.com/coolaj86/telebit.js).
 * [SSH-J.com](https://bitbucket.org/ValdikSS/dropbear-sshj/) -  Public SSH Jump & Port Forwarding server.
 No software, no registration, just an anonymous SSH server for forwarding.
 Users are encouraged to use it for SSH exposure only, to preserve end-to-end encryption.
 No public ports, only in-SSH connectivity.
 Run `ssh ssh-j.com` and it will display usage information.
-* [Ngrok-operator](https://github.com/zufardhiyaulhaq/ngrok-operator) - Ngrok but integrated with Kubernetes, allows developers on private kubernetes to easily access their services via Ngrok.
-* [NetBird](https://github.com/netbirdio/netbird) - NetBird is an open-source VPN management platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.

 # Commercial/Closed source